What are my options to collect a personal debt owed to me?

 Answer:

-When a promissory note is created, there can be a clause creating a security interest in the person's property that can be collected in case of nonpayment.
-The property is called collateral, and serves to secure the debt.
-Another clause called a cognovit clause, has the debtor waive any defenses to owing the debt and agree in advance to having a judgment against him/her if sh/e fails to pay.
+If you have a promissory note, it may include a security interest in the debtor's property, which can be collected in case of nonpayment.
+This property is known as collateral.
+Additionally, a cognovit clause can allow the debtor to waive defenses and agree to a judgment against them if they fail to pay.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.